PDXperience/PDXperience/README.md

   "reviews": "<your review>"
 }
 ```
-The response will contain the complete updated information for the attraction.
+The response will contain the complete updated information for the attraction, including the added review.

 ### Deleting Your Account